fishjam-dev/fishjam-docs/docs/getting_started/components/hls.md

 ## Example Docker commands

+The HLS playlist will be created inside the Docker container.
+To access it from the host, you need to create a volume, e.g. by adding the option `-v $(pwd)/output:/app/output` to your Docker command.

-Your docker commands shouldn't be affected by adding this component.
+Other than that, your Docker commands shouldn't be affected by adding this component.